siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 To describe energy flow is to describe how the same energy is redistributed within itself from one ordered registration to another.
 Reconfiguration in
 $u$ and transport through $u$ are therefore the same event, viewed in scalar and vector form.

-We write it as
+Call the continuous flow that joins the ordered registrations

 $$
+\mathbf{F}.
+$$

+This is not a second substance added to $u$.
+It is the same energy considered in motion rather than as a registered scalar distribution.

+When two particular registrations are compared, the local bookkeeping of that same transport may be written as

+$$
 \mathbf{S}(\mathbf{r};1,2).
 $$

+This notation does not introduce a second flow beside $\mathbf F$.
+It is the registration-to-registration accounting of that one continuous flow for the ordered pair $(1,2)$.

-This notation is not a recipe for following one tagged parcel of energy from place to place.
-It is a relation posed simultaneously for all $\mathbf{r}$ in the extent.
-It describes how the whole registered distribution reorganizes at once, not how one marked point is carried through a pre-given background.
+Neither $\mathbf F$ nor $\mathbf S$ is a recipe for following one tagged parcel of energy from place to place.
+They are posed simultaneously for all
+$\mathbf{r}$ in the extent.
+They describe how the whole registered distribution reorganizes at once, not how one marked point is carried through a pre-given background.

-The flow lines of $\mathbf{S}$ trace the reconfiguration by which $u_1$ becomes $u_2$.

 The energy field $u$ tells us how much energy is present.
 The flow
-$\mathbf{S}$ tells us how that energy redistributes.
+$\mathbf{F}$ tells us that the same energy moves continuously.
+The accounting field $\mathbf{S}$ summarizes how one ordered registration is locally obtained from another.